kishanbellur/kishanbellur.github.io/_teaching/2019-spring-teaching-1.md

 location: "Houghton, MI"
 ---

-In the spring semester of 2019, I taught MEEM 3201, a 4 credit junior level undergraduate course in thermo-fluids.
-This unique course combines aspects from fluid mechanics and heat transfer.
-The course is geared towards a comprehensive approach to model, analyze and design pipe/duct flow.
+In the spring semester of 2019, I taught a 4 credit junior level undergraduate course in thermo-fluids.
+This unique course focused on fundamentals and applications of fluid mechanics and heat transfer to fluid flow in ducts and pipes (internal flow).
+Concepts from fluid mechanics and heat transfer were taught simultaneously in an integrated thermal-fluids approach.
 Course topics included:

   * Introduction to fluids, fluid flow and Heat Transfer
 	* Unit systems.